mkox/solmiksy/README.md

     php app/console assets:install --symlink

-This is necessary to use the content from src/Mkox/SolmikBundle/Resources
+This is necessary to use the content from src/Mkox/SolmikBundle/Resources.

+Then include applications with [bower](http://bower.io/):

+    bower update

 If you use it in production context, you should rename web/.htaccess_ORIGINAL to web/.htaccess.